notthelewis/showcases/rust/blewis/PROTO.md

 > Fast to parse.
 > Human readable.

-BOOP's operational objectives vary considerably from RESP's.
+`BOOP`'s operational objectives vary considerably from `RESP`'s.
 I don't care about it being human readable.
 The main thing reading the protocol isn't going to be humans; it's going to be computers.
 Tools can be made to print the protocol out in readable ways, if such a thing is needed.
 Standard UNIX tools like xxd or hexdump can work too.

-Removing the human readable compromise, BOOP can focus more on the implementation being simple to implement & efficient to encode and decode.
-There's also the opportunity for compression too, which could be really useful for low bandwidth situations, like over a congested dial-up internet connection, or low-power 2G embedded devices.
-This does negate the usage of off-the-shelf packet inspection tools and perhaps is a bit overkill for all applications.
-Further research is required here.
+Removing the human readable compromise, `BOOP` can focus more on the implementation being simple(ish) to implement & efficient to encode and decode.
+I've gone for the approach of maximum entropy.
+If, later on down the line I wanted to modify the protocol, it would mean large modifications.
+I'm willing to take that risk on in order to ensure that data is encoded in as little space as possible.
+This is because I'm aiming to make this protocol useful in low bandwidth scenarios.

+I'm tempted to use some kind of compression for large strings / arrays, which could be really useful for low bandwidth situations (which is what I'm targetting), like a congested dial-up internet connection, or low-power 2G embedded devices.

+If I do use compression, I'm thinking of using Facebook's `Zstandard`, as it is efficient to encode & decode and provides truly excellent entropy.
+They also claim to have excellent small data compression too... which might be useful.
+I'm not yet sold on whether the compute required warrants the perceived benefit of compression, as the time taken to compress, encode, decompress and decode might negate the perceived benefits of a smaller format.

 # Network layer